DuncanCragg/OnexOS/app-blurb.md

 # The OnexOS app description

-OnexOS is going to enable an open 3D universe, filled with regular people like families, co-creating and exploring each others virtual places and worlds.
+OnexOS creates an open 3D universe, filled with regular people like families, co-creating and exploring each others virtual places and worlds.

 Everything we all make in OnexOS is in a *single* seamless, unbounded universe, shared